 Notice that enif_open_resource_type is only allowed to be called in the two callbacks load and upgrade.
+The resource type is only created or taken over if the calling load/upgrade function returns successfully.

 See also enif_open_resource_type_x.

 ErlNifResourceType enif_open_resource_type_x(ErlNifEnv env, const char name, const ErlNifResourceTypeInit init, ErlNifResourceFlags flags, ErlNifResourceFlags tried)